smujiang/WSITools/README.md

 4. extract patches and their labels from WSIs as well as their counterparts with their annotations (P+P'+L)

 For now,
-* We can only save the extracted patches into PNG/JPG files.
-We are working on saving them into tfRecords.
+* We need to validate saved tfRecords.
 * We are still working on adding annotation labels into patch extraction.

 Besides, several useful features are also available for advance users.